 Each year two fellows complete their training in the accredited cardiothoracic and vascular anesthesia fellowship.
 Our fellows experience wide-ranging, in-depth clinical experience in cardiac, thoracic, vascular and thoracic anesthesia in addition to rotations in echocardiography, critical care, pediatric congenital anesthesia and interventional cardiology procedures.
 Upon completion, fellows obtain the National Board of Echocardiography Advanced Perioperative Transesophageal Echocardiography Certification.

-Cardiovascular and Thoracic Anesthesia team members under the supervision of Joshua Sebranek, MD prepare a patient for open heart surgery at University Hospital.
+Resident under the supervision of Eric Simon, MD at University Hospital.